SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### No Asia
  - Fixed invite American investors decision for the Soviet Union
     - For real this time
+ - Australia now owns and has cores on New Zealand

 ### 4.3.2